Regenerative agriculture centers around one simple idea: that we should build soil quality over time. This is the process of soil regeneration.

 regenerative gardening organic squash corn desert soil building

 After a couple years of soil-building, this poor desert sand transformed into a healthy thriving microcosm.
-It can now support huge yields from a broad range of crops.
+It can now support large yields from a broad range of crops - like these butternut squash.

 Core Regenerative Pillars